stephensj2/stephensj2.github.io/_pages/about.md

   - /about.html
 ---

-You have stumbled upon my
+You have stumbled upon the webpage of a Jon Stephens.
+As there are many of us, I will provide some information to more uniquely identify myself.

 Recent Publications
 -----